moira-alert/ansible-module/README.md

 To create or edit existing trigger in Moira use state 'present' inside playbook task.
 Parameters values required to be specified:

- - moira: Url of Moira API
+ - api_url: Url of Moira API
  - state: Desired state of a trigger
  - name: Trigger name
  - targets: List of trigger targets